LemonPi/GACK/README.txt

 colorclash 5 0 4

+- coloradj (weight) (color1) (color2)

+Opposite of colorclash: this is for colours that should be adjacent.
+Usage is same as colorclash.

 ### Other experiments

 We developed our own weighted CSP solver; this is located in cspbase.py.
 Unfortunately the performance was not sufficient for this assignment, so Toulbar2 was used instead.
 More information can be found in our report.